nkashaev/Replication_SRPwME/README.md

 `couples`
 ---------

-This folder contains programs generating the output in Section 7.1 for couplesâ households (including footnotes).
+This folder contains programs generating the output in Section 7.1 for couples' households (including footnotes).

--   `1App_couples_main_X.jl`  -- the code generates the value of the test statistic using data on couplesâ households when the discount factor is supported on or inside [`X`,1].
+-   `1App_couples_main_X.jl`  -- the code generates the value of the test statistic using data on couples' households when the discount factor is supported on or inside [`X`,1].
 For instance, `1App_couples_main_0.1.jl` generates the value of the test statistic when the discount factor is supported on or inside \([0.1,1]\).
 These results are used in the main text and in footnote 50.

 **Machine/Execution time:** PC1 / 1h per file.